Jock O'Connell is widely regarded as one of California's foremost

 TranSystems, and the Tioga Group.

-Mr. O'Connell Transportation Research Board's Committee on Intergovernmental Relations in Aviation.
-As a division of the
+Mr. O'Connell served for two terms on the Transportation Research Board's Committee on Intergovernmental Relations in Aviation.

 Mr. O'Connell grew up on the coast of Maine and received his B.A. from the College of the Holy Cross before pursuing doctoral